The Canopy Tower overlooks a wide swath of lowland forest. Photo: Canopy Tower Staff

 Day 6: We’ll leave early this morning for Cerro Azul.
-Though only about two hours away, these highlands present a whole new world where trees are laden with epiphytes and colorful orchids.
+Though only about two hours away, these highlands present a whole new world where trees are laden with epiphytes and colourful orchids.
 Mixed canopy flocks often include a variety of dazzling tanagers such as Emerald, Silver-throated, Bay-headed, Rufous-winged, Speckled and Black-and-yellow.
 Understory flocks here can include several species not found in the adjacent lowlands, such as Spotted Woodcreeper, Scale-crested Pygmy-Tyrant and White-ruffed Manakin.
 Migrant warblers are often common as well, including some of the brighter species like Golden-winged, Redstart and Blackburnian.
-We have reasonable expectations of seeing the endemic Stripe-cheeked Woodpecker, the beautiful and range-restricted Violet-capped Hummingbird and possibly the amazingly colorful Yellow-eared Toucanet.
+We have reasonable expectations of seeing the endemic Stripe-cheeked Woodpecker, the beautiful and range-restricted Violet-capped Hummingbird and even the amazingly colourful Yellow-eared Toucanet.
 We’ll visit an impressive array of hummingbird feeders at a local house, where we regularly encounter over 12 species and hundreds of individuals over the course of a few hours as well as masses of Shining, Green and Red-legged Honeycreepers.
 After lunch we’ll drive toward Panama City to investigate the waterfront at Costa de Este.
 The mangrove linked shores of Panama Bay are a RAMSAR designated site (a wetland of international importance) for waders, supporting a wintering population estimated at almost a million birds.
 We’ll arrive in the late afternoon, and should encounter thousands of waders of over a dozen species, as well as hundreds of herons including Yellow-crowned Night-Heron and Cocoi Heron.
 Night near the Panama Canal.

 Day 7: The main tour will conclude this morning with a shuttle to Panama City Tocumen airport for flights home.
 Those continuing on to the Bocas del Toro and Western Highlands tour will be transferred to the regional airport for the flight to the Caribbean lowlands.